Skip Navigation LinksCBE HomeSchoolsBuilding & Modernizing SchoolsCriteria for School Capital Planning Priorities

 Eligibility Filters for Modular Classrooms

-• Is the school over or projected to be over 90% in the next 3 years?
+• Is the school over or projected to be over 90% in the next three years?

 • Is the accommodation challenge due to out-of-boundary students?

-• Does the school accommodate students from a community that is approved for a new school?
+• Does the school accommodate students from a community approved for a new school?

 • Is the school a starter school?

-• Will the addition of modular classrooms accommodate projected enrolment for the next 3-5 years?
+• Will adding modular classrooms accommodate projected enrolment for the next 3-5 years?

 • Can the school site accommodate additional modular classrooms?